How Do Marital Agreements work in Texas?

 3. Life is Uncertain

-Your life is rarely predictable.
-People change and expectations may change too.
+Life is rarely predictable.
+People change and expectations may change, too.
 A marital agreement created while you are both in a positive state of mind can help you to avoid conflict if divorce becomes necessary.
 Your marital agreement can detail how assets are divided and things are handled.
 This can be especially important in relation to spousal debt, wealth, or inheritance.

-Although a prenuptial agreement cannot predict your future or prevent life’s uncertainties, it can prepare you for those risks and rewards.
-A prenuptial agreement lays the foundation for a successful marriage by providing security for both you and your new spouse.
+Although a marital agreement cannot predict your future or prevent life’s uncertainties, it can help prepare you for those risks and rewards.
+It helps lay the foundation for a successful marriage by providing security for both you and your new spouse.